Listed in: , as COLQ-236

 Nicola Courtright (Section 01)

+Open to sophomores and juniors interested in research.
 Admission with consent of the instructor.
-Limited to six sophomores.
+Limited to 6 students.
 Spring semester.
 Professor Courtright.

 If Overenrolled: to be determined by Professor